zer2/fantasy-basketball-optimizer/about/Turnovers.md

  | Free Throw % | 17.5%  | -20.9% | 11.0%  | 6.5%   | -14.8% | 21.0%  | -4.7%  | 100.0%   | -13.8%   |
  | Field Goal % | 19.0%  | 27.5%  | -9.2%  | -6.8%  | 24.0%  | -11.6% | 1.2%   | -13.8%   | 100.0%   |

+ It is clear that the turnovers category is uniquely negatively correlated to the other categories.

+ ### Most Categories

-One way of thinking about category importance for Most Categories is to break it down into two factors
+One way of thinking about the importance of turnovers for Most Categories is to break it down into two factors
 - How likely is it that the other eight categories are tied?
 - How likely is it that an incremental improvement in turnovers flips the category from a loss to a win?
 Or in a more technical sense, what is the probability density of turnovers around zero, conditional on the first criteria?